Skip to main content

 Laser machines for engraving leather and faux leather

-Why Leather?
+Why Laser Engrave Leather?

 Leather is an exceptionally popular material to laser engrave and cut for a variety of reasons.
 Raw leather sheets and premade leather products are relatively affordable, extremely durable, and have a high perceived value, especially when they are personalized for a customer with a laser.
 Combining an Epilog Laser and this versatile substrate can open the door to many profitable applications and opportunities, from fashion accessories to promotional products and everything in between.